kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 {% include figure.html path="assets/img/2023-06-23-Explainable-ViT/ViT_architecture.PNG" class="img-fluid" %}
+*Fig 1.
+Vision transformer architecture.
+In the left part, we can see the whole framework, from the patch calculation, patch embeddings, the positional encoding, transformer encoder and the classifcation head.
+While in the right part we can see the Encoder architecture.*

 So what is a Vision Transformer?
 What is going on with the inner parameters of it?
 How do they even work?
 Can we poke at these parameters and dissect them into pieces to understand them better?
 These are some fundamental questions that we will try to answer in this post.
-Firstly, we will try to remind our reader about what is exactly a vision transformer and how it works.
-We will develop a simple image classifier that distinguishes between 🍕🍣🥩 images.
+- Firstly, we will try to remind our reader about what is exactly a vision transformer and how it works.
+- We will develop a simple image classifier that distinguishes between 🐶🐱 images.
 Moreover, we will try to showcase methods that aim to shed light on the inner mechanisms of the `ViT` model.
-These visualizations could be useful for:

-- Figuring out which parts of the transformers are activated when we input a specific image.
-Being able to look at intermediate activation layers different heads and part of the architecture and investigate what led to specific model activation.

--  Figuring out what did it learn?
-What type of patterns did the model learn?
-Usually, this is in the form of the question <em>What input image maximizes the response from this activation?</em>, and you can use variants of <em>Activation Maximization</em> for that.

-- Figuring out what did it see in this image?
-Being able to Answer <em>What part of the image is responsible for the network prediction</em>, is sometimes called <em>feature or pixel attribution</em>.

-We will make use of `PyTorch` to implement these methods and showcase the results.
+- We will make use of `PyTorch` to implement these methods and showcase the results.
 Moreover, we will make use of two different XAI methods.
-At the end of this tutorial, a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built `ViT` model.
+- Finally, a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built `ViT` model.

 # Vision Transformer ViT

 The vanilla Transformer architecture was introduced by Vaswani et al. in 2017 [1], to tackle sequential data and particularly textual information for the machine translation task.
 Given the success of the Transformer in the NLP domain, Dosovitskiy et al. [2] proposed the Vision Transformer (`ViT`) architecture for visual classification tasks.
 The `ViT` architecture is the standard transformer architecture but with visual information as input instead.
-In the `ViT` context, we need to convert the `3D` grid of pixels into a sequence of token embeddings.
+In the `ViT` context, we need to convert the grid of pixels into a sequence of token embeddings.
 This could be done by splitting the image into non-overlapping patches and then, each patch should be flattened into a `1D` vector and then linearly projected into a vector of token embeddings.
 Finally, these token embeddings are fed into the `ViT` architecture in a similar way as the vanilla transformers.

 The basic blocks of the `ViT` architecture can be seen in the previous image and are:

-- **inputs**
-- **linear projection (embedding layer)**
-- **positional encoding**
-- **transformer encoder**
-    - **Layer normalization**
-    - **multi-head self-attention**
-    - **feed-forward neural network**
-- **classification token**
-- **MLP head**
-- **output predictions**

-To help the reader comprehend all the above, we will provide a simple grouping of definitions and use the following two terms:

-- **layers**: are basic elements that are used to build the architecture.
-For example, the multi-head self-attention can be considered as a layer.
-It's important to mention that a Transformer is composed usually of several Encoders.
-Each of these Enconders can be referred to in the literature as a layer as well.
-- **blocks**: a grouping of layers (for instance the whole encoder can be seen as a block of layers).

-The ViTs architecture is comprised of several stages:

-- **Patch + Position Embedding (inputs)**: Turns the input image into a sequence of image patches and adds a position number to specify in what order the patch comes in.
+- **Patch + Position Embedding**: Turns the input image into a sequence of image patches and adds a position number to specify in what order the patch comes in.
-- **Linear projection of flattened patches (Embedded Patches)**: The image patches are flattened and then projected into embeddings.
+- **Embedded Patches**: The image patches are flattened and then projected into embeddings.
 The benefit of using embeddings rather than just the image values is that embeddings are learnable representations of the image that can improve with training.
+- **Transformer Encoder**: The Transformer Encoder, is a collection of the layers listed above.
+There are two skip connections inside the Transformer encoder (as they are portrayed in the Architecture image) meaning the layer's inputs are fed directly to immediate layers as well as subsequent layers.
+The overall `ViT` architecture is comprised of several Transformer encoders stacked on top of each other.
-- **Norm**: This is short for `Layer Normalization` or `LayerNorm`, a technique for regularizing (reducing overfitting) a neural network, you can use LayerNorm via the `PyTorch` layer `torch.nn.LayerNorm()`.
+    - **Layer Normalization**: This is short for `Layer Normalization` or `LayerNorm`, a technique for regularizing (reducing overfitting) a neural network, you can use LayerNorm via the `PyTorch` layer `torch.nn.LayerNorm()`.
-- **Multi-Head Attention**: This is a Multi-Headed Self-Attention layer or `MSA` for short.
+    - - **Multi-Head Attention**: This is a Multi-Headed Self-Attention layer or `MSA` for short.
 You can create an MSA layer via the PyTorch layer `torch.nn.MultiheadAttention()`.
     - **MLP (or Multilayer perceptron)**: An MLP can often refer to any collection of feedforward layers (or in PyTorch's case, a collection of layers with a forward() method).
 In the `ViT` Paper, the authors refer to the MLP as "MLP block" and it contains two `torch.nn.Linear()` layers with a `torch.nn.GELU()` non-linearity activation in between them (section 3.1) and a `torch.nn.Dropout()` layer after each.
-- **Transformer Encoder**: The Transformer Encoder, is a collection of the layers listed above.
-There are two skip connections inside the Transformer encoder (the "+" symbols) meaning the layer's inputs are fed directly to immediate layers as well as subsequent layers.
-The overall `ViT` architecture is comprised of several Transformer encoders stacked on top of each other.
+- **Classification Token**: Similar to BERT architecture a classification token is added to the input sequence.
+We will use the output feature vector of the classification token (CLS token in short) for determining the classification prediction.
 -  **MLP Head**: This is the output layer of the architecture, it converts the learned features of an input to a class output.
 Since we're working on image classification, you could also call this the "classifier head".
 The structure of the `MLP` Head is similar to the MLP block.

-Breaking the hyperparameters down:
+- **Output predictions**

+To help the reader comprehend all the above, we will provide a simple grouping of definitions and use the following two terms:

+- **layers**: are basic elements that are used to build the architecture.
+For example, the multi-head self-attention can be considered as a layer.
+It's important to mention that a Transformer is composed usually of several Encoders.
+Each of these Enconders can be referred to in the literature as a layer as well.
+- **blocks**: a grouping of layers (for instance the whole encoder can be seen as a block of layers).

+Finally, a list with all the hyperparameters that we will need to define for the `ViT` model is as follows:

 - **Layers**: How many Transformer Encoder blocks are there? (each of these will contain an MSA block and the MLP block)
 - **Hidden size  D**: This is the embedding dimension throughout the architecture, this will be the size of the vector that our image gets turned into when it gets patched and embedded.
 Generally, the larger the embedding dimension, the more information can be captured, which leads to better results.
 However, a larger embedding comes at the cost of more computing.
 One niche issue here is that we need to distinguish the <em>layers</em> as hyperparameters that refer to the number of Transformer Encoder blocks and the <em>layer</em> as a building block of the encoder.